Hudud Ordinances

-The Hudood Law was intended to implement Shari'a law or bring Pakistani law into "conformity with the injunctions of Islam", by enforcing punishments mentioned in the Quran and sunnah for zina (extramarital sex), qazf (false accusation of zina), theft, and consumption of alcohol.
+The Hudood law was intended to implement Shari'a law or bring Pakistani law into "conformity with the injunctions of Islam", by enforcing punishments mentioned in the Quran and sunnah for zina (extramarital sex), qazf (false accusation of zina), theft, and consumption of alcohol.
 The system provided for two kinds of offences — hadd and tazir — with different punishments to go with them.
-Hadd offences (fixed punishment) require a higher standard of proof than tazir (discretionary punishment) and their punishments are more severe.
+Hadd offences (fixed punishment) require a higher standard of proof than tazir (discretionary punishment, a different category of sharia than Hudud but still part of the ordinances) and their punishments are more severe.

 The zina provisions of the law were particularly controversial and critics alleged that there were "hundreds of incidents where a woman subjected to rape, or even gang rape, was eventually accused of zina" and incarcerated.
-The laws in 2006 were corrected, excusing such women who failed to prove the rape.
+In 2006 the laws were updated, excusing such women who failed to prove the rape.

 Ordinances

 The ordinances follow the classical mainly Hanafi jurisprudence doctrine.
 One non-classical feature is that Hadd punishments can only be carried out after an appeal to the Federal Shariat Court has failed.

 The Federal Shariat Court, which has "exclusive jurisdiction" to examine whether or not a law is in accordance with the injunctions of Islam, was created along with the Ordinances.

 Under the ordinances, tazir punishments often involve flogging.